Grafton Trails & Outdoor Center Policies

 Grafton Trails & Outdoor Center has a set of trail policies and rules that are in place to help make everyone’s experience more enjoyable.
 Our trail system encourages multiple uses including skiing, snowshoeing, fat bikes, tubing, disc golf, hiking, and mountain biking.
 We ask that all trail users and visitors follow these policies in order to ensure an enjoyable experience for everyone.

-All users must check in at the cabin prior to using the trails during hours of operation.
+All summer trail users must check in at the cabin prior to using the trails during hours of operation.
 We currently are open Friday-Sunday staring May 27th.

 Children under 12 years old must be accompanied by an adult.
 There are many possible hazards found along the trails.
 For safety, young children must have an adult to travel with while using the facility.
 Please do not drop your child off!

 Bicyclists should yield to other non-motorized trail users, unless the trail is clearly signed for bike-only travel.
 Bicyclists traveling downhill should yield to ones headed uphill, unless the trail is clearly signed for one-way or downhill-only traffic.
 In general, strive to make each pass a safe and courteous one.

 Foot traffic is not permitted on ski trails December through March.

 The grooming on ski trails is very sensitive to traffic.
 Footprints from boots, snowshoes, and dogs are very detrimental to the trail surface.
 We ask that snowshoe users travel on designated snowshoe trails.
 Dogs are permitted to hike with their snowshoeing humans, as long as they remain leashed at all times.
 Foot traffic (hiking) is not permitted on any trails during our winter operating season.
 There are several trails in the area that welcome winter hiking.
 Please ask us for information!